 Make sure to print all these files and bring it with you when submitting our application to make sure you have everything they ask you to submit.

 Yes, in case your visa application is denied, contact IMGlobal and inquire what requirements you will need to submit for a refund.
 Most likely, a copy of the letter from the embassy which states that your application is denied.
+You have to submit the cancellation or refund request before the date of your departure.

 I am personally happy that I purchased IMGlobal for my Schengen travel insurance.
 It’s very affordable and covers just like what I needed and most importantly, they meet the Schengen visa travel insurance requirement.